makerdao/community/governance/parameter-docs/stability-fee.md

 ## Trade-offs

 In theory modifying the Stability Fee for a vault type will impact the number of vault users that are willing to use that vault type, with increases reducing the amount of DAI generated, and decreases increasing the amount of DAI generated.

-However, the level of effect on user behavior that Stability Fee modifications have is open to debate, and other factors play into a user's decision to maintain a vault, including market conditions and the competitive landscape.
+However, it is open to debate just how much of an effect Stability Fee modifications have on user behavior.
+Other, more significant factors play into a user's decision to maintain a vault, including market conditions and the competitive landscape.

-In practice, large modifications to Stability Fees have had measurable effects on user behavior, while the impact of smaller changes is less clear at this time.
+In practice, large modifications to Stability Fees have had measurable effects on user behavior, while the impact of smaller changes is less clear.

 Higher Stability Fees may temporarily or permanently increase the revenue from a particular vault type, depending on the level of user response to the Stability Fee change.

-Likewise, lower stability feels may temporarily or permanently decrease the revenue from a particular vault type, depending on the level of user response to the Stability Fee change.
+Likewise, lower Stability Fees may temporarily or permanently decrease the revenue from a particular vault type, depending on the level of user response to the Stability Fee change.

 ## Changes

-There is currently no process or system in place for automatically adjusting the Stability Fee parameter for a specific vault type.
-An executive vote is required to modify the Stability Fee parameter for a particular vault type.
+Adjusting a Stability Fee parameter is a manual process that requires an executive vote.
 Changes to Stability Fee parameters are subject to the GSM Pause Delay.

 The Rates Working Group has been empowered by Maker Governance to propose rate changes based on monetary policy, risk, and competitive landscape.
 The operations, membership, and historic proposals of this working group can be found on the Maker Governance Forum.

 **Why increase a Stability Fee parameter?**

 The primary reason to increase a Stability Fee parameter is one of monetary policy.
 If the price of DAI is less than $1, this indicates that the DAI supply should be reduced.
-The Stability Fee is the first parameter that Governance should contemplate changing if DAI supply needs to be reduced.
+The Stability Fee is usually the first parameter that Governance contemplates changing if DAI supply needs to be reduced.

 Alternatively, a Stability Fee for a vault type might be increased if Maker Governance does not feel that the protocol is being adequately compensated for the risk from that particular vault type.